 Applying for an innovation loan

-Part A of the application will be used to assess how innovative the project is.
-Part B will be used to consider the whole business and how suitable that business is for an innovation loan.
+There are 2 parts to applying for an innovation loan.
+The part of the application on the Innovation Funding Service will be used to assess how innovative the project is.
+Another part of the application, in the form of a survey, will be used to consider the whole business and how suitable that business is for an innovation loan.

-In your Part A application, you will be expected to answer questions on the details of your proposed project.
+In the project proposal part of your application, you will be expected to answer questions on the details of your proposed project.

 It will be split into 3 sections: